 WHY ALTERNATE INGREDIENTS TO FINISH THE BATTER

 Adding the dry ingredients and buttermilk in alternating rounds means you'll add a third of the flour followed by half of the buttermilk, then another third of the flour (which is technically half of the flour left in your bowl), followed by the remaining buttermilk, and finally the last of the dry ingredients.
-The reason you alternate the ingredients in this manner is to ensure everything incorporates evenly.
+The reason you alternate the ingredients in this manner is to ensure everything is incorporated evenly.

 Take it easy on the mixing when adding your dry ingredients.
 Too much mixing can cause a muffin to be tough.